Z1zs/MMUnlearner/README.md

 ```bash
 python CLEAR_GA.py --model_id path_to_original_model --vanilla_dir path_to_vanilla_model --data_folder data/CLEAR --forget_split_ratio 05 --save_dir path_to_save_dir --batch_size 4 --lr 1e-5 --num_epochs 1 --ans_only True
 ```
-ans_only: When True, the loss is only calculated on answer tokens; otherwise, it will be calculated on all the text tokens.
+`ans_only`: When True, the loss is only calculated on answer tokens; otherwise, it will be calculated on all the text tokens.

-### GA_Diff (Gradient-based Difference Approach)
+### GA_Diff
 To run the GA_Diff baseline:

 For MLLMU-Bench: